 pf is disabled.
 The

 pf can interfere with NFS, and in rare cases, with VoIP traffic as well.
 By

-default, pfSense uses the
+default, the firewall uses the

 fragment reassemble option which reassembles